zHz00/KGBC/help/Table.md

 Click on right arrow     Back
 Click on table           Move cursor
 Mouse wheel              Scroll table
-Double click             Begin/finish selection
+Double/Middle click      Begin/finish selection
 Click on header          Remove selection

 #=== INFORMATION ===

 *Price ratio and discount information.*

-All discount information in other screens are just hints.
-Real discount information for every building is displayed on this screen in second line.
+All discounts information on other screens are just hints.
+Real discounts information for every building is displayed on this screen in second line.

 **LEFT caption** shows ratio for building.
 If it is lesser